The farming business at Tulleys was started by Bernard Beare. Originally from Devon, Bernard's family, H.

 In the early 1970s, Bernard's son Denis saw the potential for Pick Your Own and, with his wife Marion, set about turning Tulleys Farm into one of the largest Pick Your Own farms in the area.
 Growing over 40 different crops on 120 acres, the name Tulleys quickly became synonymous with the freshest possible produce.

 Denis and Marion's son, Stuart, joined the farming business in 1991, the farm shop was opened in the summer of 1992 and the tearoom followed in 1996.
 Stuart is not a conventional farmer and his passion for creating an experience has led to the establishment of attractions such as the Pumpkin Festival, The Giant Maize Maze and, more recently, the Halloween Festival.
-Stuart and the team that now run Tulleys are passionate about producing the best-tasting summer fruits, sourcing fabulous local foods and creating a memorable experience, whether it be a shopping trip, a relaxing lunch, getting lost in the giant maze or a scary night out at the Shocktober Fest in October.
+Stuart and the team that now run Tulleys are passionate about creating a memorable experience, whether it getting lost in the giant maze or a scary night out at the Shocktober Fest in October.